A short time passed and Theorotica, not capable of sleep, realized that her 'God' Partner had

 "Well, I'm guessing that's where you went.
 To visit Caliope?"

-"Yeah, I did and she's fine, tired but fine," Theorotica confirmed, "You sure ask alot of questions for a guy named Apathicon."
+"Yeah, I did and she's fine, tired but fine," Theorotica confirmed, "You sure ask alot of questions

 "Just because I'm apathetic, doesn't mean I don't care," He replied.